open-telemetry/opentelemetry.io/content/en/docs/languages/cpp/instrumentation.md

 double_counter->Add(val, labelkv);
 ```

-### Create a Histogram
+### Create a histogram

-Create a Histogram instrument from the Meter, and record the measurement.
+Create a histogram instrument from the meter, and record the measurement.

 ```cpp
 auto meter = provider->GetMeter(name, "1.2.0");